Single Procurement Document (SPD)

 • register on PCS and PCS-Tender

-• raise any queries with the procurement officer
+• raise any queries with the buyer

 • allow as much time as possible to raise clarifications/complete your bid